facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 For text, the segment is a detokenized word, while for speech, it is a list of numbers.

 ## Client
-The client will load model, get source tokens from server and send translated target tokens to server.
+The client will load the model, get source tokens or speech segments from the server and send translated tokens to server.
-We have an out-of-box implementation of client which could save time from configuring the communication between the server and client.
+We have an out-of-box implementation of the client which could save time from configuring the communication between the server and the client.
-It's in fairseq repository but it can be applied to an arbitary toolkit.
+The implementation is in the fairseq repository but it can be applied to an arbitary toolkit.
 If you plan to set up your client from scratch, please refer to [Evaluation Server API](server_api.md)